 Chances are you won’t get everything exactly right.
 Ben Stein’s tips will get you started in the right direction.

 Updated November 20, 2009 and originally published September 5, 2007.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.